-January 2023 Meeting Action: A revised proposal incorporating comments from the previous letter ballot was presented as a progress report.
-This will be letter balloted to Subgroups Installation, Inspection, and PRD between meetings.
+July 2023 Meeting Action: A revised proposal incorporating comments from the previous letter ballot letter balloted to Subgroups Installation, Inspection, and PRD between meetings.
+The proposal was considered failed because a comment had not been responded to on the business center.
+The ballot was reopened and the status was updated to pass.
+The proposal will go to Subcommittee.

-Item Number: NB15-0307 NBIC Location: Part 4 Attachment Page 4
+Item Number: NB15-0307 NBIC Location: Part 4 Attachment Page 4-50